lm2r/lmrun/service/README.md

 # Sky Services
-> multi-cloud MLOps services: example walkthrough available in `workspace/benchmark`
+> multi-cloud MLOps services

+Check out [/workspace/the-mesh](/workspace/the-mesh) for working examples relying on these services.

 Any VM initialized with `k3s_server.py` is a main K3s node.
 Any VM initialized with `k3s_agent.py` is a K3s agent.
-There is only a single active main node at a time and agents always connect to the most recent.
+There is only a single active main node at a time and new agents connect to the most recent.
 The main node should always be provisioned first and decommissioned last to preserve the LMRun cluster integrity.
 Finally, agents expect a main node launched with `sky launch -c main`, as defined by `K3S_SERVER_NAME` in `k3s_agent.py`.

 - `sky launch -c main main.yaml` to launch a minimal main K3s node
 - `sky launch -c main main-phoenix.yaml` to include a [Phoenix](https://phoenix.arize.com) server cohosted with the main K3s node
 - `sky launch -c main main-webui.yaml` to include a cohosted [Open WebUI](https://docs.openwebui.com) server

+`k3s_*` bootstrap scripts can be found in `/setup` and live versions are in the R2 bucket.
+Sync with `/setup/r2-sync.sh`.

 ## Fixed private IPs
-*power users only*
+*for power users*

 The Kubernetes DNS system integrated with VMs covers all use cases but requires a K3s server.
 It's still possible to assign a known private IP to an AWS instance without a running K3s server.
 The mesh stack creates a private network interface in each zone of the main region (6 in us-east-1).
 Note that the associated IPs don't work across clouds.